Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Experiments

-Table \ref{tab:res_pool5} shows that our method reaches performances similar to classic fine-tuning for all image transformations.
-The first line (B0) shows the performance of $H_1$ on the transformed dataset. $H_1$ is trained with supervision on the original dataset $D_1$.
-So these metrics show the generalization properties of $H_1$ on the transformed dataset.
-It also reflects the level of transformation between the original dataset and the transformed ones.
-For example, the photocopy dataset distribution is closer to the original dataset than the cubism dataset distribution: the accuracy drops from 54.73 to 5.18.
-Our method presents an improvement over all B0 results which means that transferring deep representations is a relevant transfer learning method for semantic segmentation.
-The second and third lines are the baselines we compare our method to: baseline B1 shows the performance of the network if trained from scratch on $D_2$ when pixel-wise annotations are provided.
-Baseline B2 shows the performance of $H_2$ when it is finetuned from $H(\theta_1)$ with annotations of $D_2$.
-B2 outperforms B1 which confirms that transfer learning is relevant to DCNN even when pixel-wise annotations are provided.
-The third line shows our method always outperforms B2 with respect to mIOU and either outperform or reach comparable mean accuracy as B2.
-This shows that transfer learning of deep representations can replace classic DCNN finetuning.
+Fig. \ref{fig:metrics_baseline} shows that the regression results on \texttt{pool5} reach similar performances to classic fine-tuning.
+The $B_0$ line recalls the performance of $H_{\theta_1}$ on the transformed dataset $D_2$.
+Our method improves significantly the metrics compared to $B_0$ which means that transferring deep representations is indeed a relevant transfer learning method for semantic segmentation.
+Classic finetuning $B_2$ outperforms the training from scratch $B_1$ on $D_2$: this comforts the results from \cite{lamblin2010important} on the importance of weight initialization and that finetuning is relevant for boosting the performances.
+Our method always outperforms $B_2$'s mIOU and reaches similar mean accuracy.
+This shows that transfer learning of deep representations can replace classic CNN finetuning without performance degradation.